ladywithanermine/ermine-book-data-scraping/README.md

  FEED_URI # Name of the JSON output file
 ```

+Of course, it would be possible to crawl the whole list of URLs but, I have decided to crawl genre by genre for the sake of crawling time and in order to have genre-separated datasets for further specialized analysis.

 ### Output data
 The crawler retrieves the following information for the books included in the selected genres: